ussfranck/ussfranck/README.md

 =======================================================================================================================================

 #### Software developer based in 🌍CMR
-We do this, not because it's easy, but because we want to make it easy
+We do this, not because it's easy, but because we want to make it easy.

 * 👀 Looking for a SD position in Europe (London, Paris or Canada) for Nov 2025
 * 🖥️  Technologies: Rust, TypeScript